 - Cornstarch: or substitute with potato starch to thicken the sauce.

-- Cold Water: to make the cornstarch slurry.
+- Cold Water: for the cornstarch slurry.

 - Salt: to season tofu during blanching process and also draws out some of the water in the tofu.